 "IP" (Internet Protocol) numbers.

-The numbers are 32-bits long in the current IPV4 Internet and usually look like this when written
+The numbers are 32-bits long and usually look like this when written

 in human-readable form: